andrea-capigiri/ELO.Flex/readme.md

-# Angular Flex Layout Tool
+# Bootstrap Flex Layout Tool

-This simple application allows you to understand how the [Angular Flex Layout](https://github.com/angular/flex-layout) library works.
-You can find a [live demo here](https://andreacapigiri.com/angular-flex-layout).
+This simple application allows you to understand how the Bootstrap flex layout works.

-## Libraries

-- "@angular/flex-layout": "14.0.0-beta.40"
-- "@angular/material": "14.2.3"
-- & more...
+You can find a [live demo here](https://andreacapigiri.com/bootstrap-flex-layout).

 ## Commands